Andrew32A/youtube-nonstop-extension/README.md

 # YouTube Nonstop - Chrome Extension

 Annoyed at YouTube for interrupting your videos every so often?
-This lightweight extension bypasses the pop up when it asks if you're still watching.
-Highly recommended to use an adblocker such as Ublock Origin alongside this extension for uninterrupted play.
+This lightweight extension bypasses the pop up when it asks if you're still watching!

 ## Installation